McKean promoted to Lt. Gen.; assumes responsibilities at AFC, FCC

 |0

 This work, McKean promoted to Lt.
-Gen.; assumes responsibilities at AFC, FCC [Image 4 of 4], by David Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen.; assumes responsibilities at AFC, FCC, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT